Saturday, December 25, 2021

 and before that, the howl

-of young volcanoes.
+of youthful volcanoes.

 when water first fell

-playing phoenix without fire,
+it played phoenix without fire,

 a rainforest of phoenixes every day--

-then came the human faces
+then came the humans and their faces

-and collisions with tears.
+and the collisions with tears.

-ever since, there’s been no escaping
+there’s been no escape, since then,

-and the gutters below their vicious melodrama.
+and the gutters below their fitful melodramas.

 torrents have become histrionic.